Whole Life Insurance in Oregon Divorce Mediation

 Several possible approaches are commonly considered when addressing whole life insurance policies in a settlement:

+1. One spouse keeps the policy and other assets are adjusted.
 The policy remains with one spouse, while the other spouse receives different assets or financial value so the overall settlement remains balanced.

+2. The policy’s cash value is taken into account in the property division.
 The accumulated cash value may be considered when balancing the overall distribution of assets between the spouses.

+3. The policy is surrendered and the cash value is divided.
 In some cases, the policy may be canceled so the available cash value can be converted to funds that are then divided between the parties.

+4. The policy continues for insurance purposes while its value is addressed elsewhere in the settlement.
 Sometimes couples decide to keep the policy in place for ongoing insurance coverage while adjusting other assets to reflect the policy’s value.

 Working through these possibilities often involves examining several practical considerations: what the current cash value of the policy is, how long the policy has been in place, what ongoing premium obligations exist, and whether the policy still serves an important insurance purpose.